MicrosoftDocs/fabric-docs/docs/get-started/copilot-fabric-enable.md

 The preview of Copilot in Microsoft Fabric is rolling out in stages with the goal that all customers with a paid Fabric capacity (F64 or higher) or Power BI Premium capacity (P1 or higher) have access to the Copilot preview.
 It becomes available to you automatically as a new setting in the Fabric admin portal when it's rolled out to your tenant.
 When charging begins for the Copilot in Fabric experiences, you can count Copilot usage against your existing Fabric or Power BI Premium capacity.

 > [!NOTE]
-> Copilot in Microsoft Fabric isn't supported on free Trial SKUs.
-Only paid Trial SKUs (F64 or higher, or P1 or higher) are supported.
+> Copilot in Microsoft Fabric isn't supported on trial SKUs.
+Only paid SKUs (F64 or higher, or P1 of higher) are supported.

 We're enabling Copilot in stages.
 Everyone will have the access by March 2024.